Faithful Semitoric Systems: Cartographic homeomorphisms and -cartographic representatives

-The main idea behind Theorem \ref{thm:different_carto} is not new; it first appears in \vungoc\ \cite[Proposition 4.1]{vu ngoc} in the context of semi-toric systems.
-However, the more general context of vertical almost-toric systems, where there may be infinitely many focus-focus points, deserves to be dealt with carefully.
-For instance, the transformation $\mathfrak{r}_{\boldsymbol{\ep},\hat{\boldsymbol{\ep}}}$, which is not needed in the study of semi-toric systems, is necessary in this context (cf.\ Remarks \ref{rmk:difference_san} and \ref{rmk:maps_r}).
+The main idea behind Theorem \ref{thm:different_carto} is not new; it first appears in \vungoc\ \cite[Proposition~4.1]{vu-ngoc} in the context of semitoric systems.
+However, the more general context of faithful semitoric systems, where there may be infinitely many focus-focus points, deserves to be dealt with carefully.
+For instance, the transformation $\mathfrak{r}_{\boldsymbol{\ep},\hat{\boldsymbol{\ep}}}$, which is not needed in the study of semitoric systems, is necessary in this context (see Remarks~\ref{rmk:difference_san} and~\ref{rmk:maps_r}).